MJ6Z/diffusion/README.md

 The parameters the model runs off are all based in [params.json](/params.json) they have brief descriptions.

 ## disclaimer
-This is an A-level CS project, and is not intented for real world use or development.
+This is an student project, and is not intented for real world use or development.
 But you're still welcome to have a look at what I've been getting up to!

 ### README.md to be updated in the future.